-The Head of Personal Development will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.
-They will also work regularly and consistently with the headteacher and RSE link governor, e.g., through monthly review meetings, to evaluate the effectiveness of the subjects and implement any changes.
+The Assistant Headteacher responsible for Personal Development will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.
+They will also work regularly and consistently with the headteacher and RSE link governor, e.g., through review meetings, to evaluate the effectiveness of the subjects and implement any changes.

-This policy will be reviewed by the headteacher in conjunction with the Head of Personal Development on an annual basis.
+This policy will be reviewed by the headteacher in conjunction with the Assistant Headteacher responsible for Personal Development on an annual basis.